-But as the wise old Clark Sisters once said, "Don't let the Devil get you down!"
+But as the wise old Clark Sisters once said, “Don’t let the Devil get ya down.”

-In order to hike and avoid ticks, it's necessary to take some precautions.
-No matter how much you protect yourself, there's always a chance you'll still get bitten.
-So take ticks seriously, and protect yourself and your family from illness by following these simple, but important steps:
+In order to hike AND avoid ticks, it’s necessary to take some precautions.
+No matter how much you protect yourself, there’s always a chance you’ll still get bitten.
+So take ticks seriously, and protect yourself and your family from illness by following these simple, yet important steps:

 Ounce of Prevention / Pound of Cure

-Suit up, we're going in!
-You know the drill - long socks (tuck 'em in Urkle), light colored clothing, PANTS.
+Suit up, we’re going in!
+You know the drill – long socks (tuck ’em in Urkle), light colored clothing, PANTS.
 Typically we spray the squad down before we get in the car (we prefer to marinate in citronella) and carry along for mid-hike applications.
-Lately we've been using bug spray with 20% picaridin as opposed to a DEET based spray.
-If you're sweet on DEET - NEAT!
+Lately we’ve been using bug spray with 20% picaridin as opposed to a DEET based spray.
+If you’re sweet on DEET – NEAT!
 Spritz away.
-Maybe you like to go au naturale with lemon eucalyptus oil, in that case - mist me baby!
-Whatever you're partial to - put that shit on and ride.
-If you're looking for some serious armor, grab a pair of permethrin coated gaiters.
-Check out the Gear page for products we've used with great success.
+Maybe you like to go au naturale with lemon eucalyptus oil, in that case – mist me baby!
+Whatever you’re partial to – put that shit on and ride.
+If you’re looking for some serious armor, grab a pair of permethrin coated gaiters.
+Check out the Gear page for some products we use when we hit the trail.